The best defense is a good offense

 "The best defense is a good offense" is an adage that has been applied to many fields of endeavor, including games and military combat.
 It is also known as the strategic offensive principle of war.
 Generally, the idea is that proactivity (a strong offensive action) instead of a passive attitude will preoccupy the opposition and ultimately hinder its ability to mount an opposing counterattack, leading to a strategic advantage.

 Military

 George Washington wrote in 1799: "...make them believe, that offensive operations, often times, is the surest, if not the only (in some cases) means of defence".

 Mao Zedong opined that "the only real defense is active defense", meaning defense for the purpose of counter-attacking and taking the offensive.
 Often success rests on destroying the enemy's ability to attack.
-This principle is paralleled in the writings of Machiavelli and Sun Tzu.

-Some martial arts emphasise attack over defense.
+Some martial arts emphasize attack over defense.
 Wing chun, for example, is a style of kung fu which uses the maxim: "The hand which strikes also blocks."

 During World War I, Germany planned to attack France so as to quickly knock it out of the war, thereby reducing the Entente's numerical superiority and to free up German troops to head east and defeat Russia.